How much is 2GB of data and do I need more than that?

 WhatsApp Video Calls

-Three hours of video chat tome
+3 hours of video chat time

 Apple FaceTime Video Calls

-Four hours of video chat time
+4 hours of video chat time

 Photos on WhatsApp

-Send arpond 1000 photos
+Send around 1000 photos

 Moving over to social media, the amount of data you use will depend on what you’re going to be doing on your social media platform.
-If you’re simply browsing through social media channels like Facebook or Instagram, you’ll use 90MB per hour on scrolling alone.
+If you’re simply browsing through social media channels like Facebook or Instagram, you’ll use around 90MB per hour on scrolling alone.

 If you’re interacting with social media content, such as liking posts, commenting, or sending direct messages, this will increase to around 156MB of data per hour.